 Co-branded Credit Cards

 Note that some loyalty programs also have the flexibility to transfer points to another loyalty program.
-For example, the American Express Starwood Preferred Guest Credit Card allows you to earn Starpoints, which is one of the best transferable hotel programs out there that allows you to transfer their points to 30 different airline programs.
+For example, the American Express Starwood Preferred Guest Credit Card allows you to earn Marriott Bonvoy points which are transferable to different airline programs.

 Pure Cash Back

 These types of credit cards allow you to earn pure cash back that is either credited directly onto your monthly statement or a cheque is sent to you.
 Cash back is a fixed return.
 You will generally want to find multiplier bonuses, whereby you earn a higher return on specific purchases.

 For example, the Tangerine Money-Back Credit Card gives 2% cash back on a select group of categories (choice of 2 categories, a 3rd choice if you deposit the cash back into your Tangerine Savings Account), but 0.5% cash back on all other purchases.
 So I would choose 2-3 categories of purchases that I cannot earn at least 2% cash back with another card in my portfolio.
 I would definitely not use the Tangerine card for anything less than a 2% return.